Still making turon with strips of langka (jackfruit)? Too boring… try strips of cheese. Turon will never be the same again.

 Turon is a spring roll filled with saba banana.
 As street food, they are sold along sidewalks by ambulant vendors who cook them on gas stoves set on rolling carts.
 Sold that way, turon is laced with plenty of brown sugar and filled with lots of langka (jackfruit) strips.
 Which makes it too sweet.
 Sickeningly sweet for my taste.

-Lay 1/2 banana on a spring roll wrapper.
+- Lay 1/2 banana on a spring roll wrapper.
 Place a slice of cheese on top.
-Sprinkle with brown sugar,

-isif using.
-Wrap filling.
+- Wrap the filling.
 Take the side nearest you and start rolling away from you.
 Halfway through, fold side flaps inward and continue rolling.
-Wet edges of wrapper to seal.
-Repeat process until all wrappers are filled.
+Moisten the edges of the wrapper with water to seal.
+Repeat the process until all wrappers are filled (see visual guide).

-Heat the cooking oil in a skillet.
-Over medium-high heat, deep fry the banana spring rolls until golden brown.
-Drain on paper towels.
-Serve at once.
+- Over medium-high heat, deep fry the banana spring rolls until golden brown.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.